andy-cheatwood/zscaler/README.md

   - Locate similar IP (CIDR notation) from [https://config.zscaler.com/zscaler.net/cenr](https://config.zscaler.com/zscaler.net/cenr)
     - E.g. `165.225.8.0/23`
   - Update Docker network preferences: **Docker > Preferences > Resources > Network > Docker Subnet > 165.225.8.0/23**

+### Example Dockerfile

+- The PEM formatted Zscaler certificate (with .crt extenstion) is added to /usr/local/share/ca-certificates/ZscalerRootCertificate-2048-SHA256-PEM.crt

+- apt is updated and upgraded so that wget can be installed and used to obtain `update-ca-certificates`.

+	- _Note: downloading `update-ca-certificates` can be skipped if it is already present/available_

+- `update-ca-certificates` is run.
+In short, it is a program that updates the directory /etc/ssl/certs to hold SSL certificates  and  generates  ca-certificates.crt, a concatenated single-file list of certificates.

+	- More information on this command: [http://manpages.ubuntu.com/manpages/xenial/man8/update-ca-certificates.8.html](http://manpages.ubuntu.com/manpages/xenial/man8/update-ca-certificates.8.html)

+- Done.
+Most tools should work as expected after this configuration, though it is possible that additional configuration may be required for certain tools.

 ```
 FROM ubuntu:20.04